sb53systems/G-Code-Flow-Temperature-Controller/README.md

 It would be ideal for filament vendors to provide just one ideal temperature!

-I challenge makers to find a precise, cost-effective, and user-friendly solution for the majority of 3D printers. :)
+I challenge makers to find a precise, cost-effective, and user-friendly solution for the majority of 3D printers :rocket:

 # Observations and Tips
   - I recommend that you calibrate your PID values ​​for a temperature between 70% and 90% of the maximum temperature.